-- Web content should be accessible to the blind, deaf, and those who must navigate by voice, screen readers or other assistive technologies.
+- The Americans with Disabilities Act (ADA) requires certain businesses to make accommodations for people with disabilities.
+Web content should be accessible to blind users, deaf users and those who must navigate by voice, screen readers or other assistive technologies.

-- Businesses that fall under Title I, those that operate 20 or more weeks per year with at least 15 full-time employees, or Title III, those that fall under the category of "public accommodation," are covered by the ADA.
+- Businesses that fall under Title I, those that operate 20 or more weeks per year with at least 15 full-time employees; or Title III, those that fall under the category of "public accommodation," are covered by the ADA.

 - Failure to create an ADA-compliant website could open a business to lawsuits, financial liabilities and damage to your brand reputation.

 What does an ADA-compliant website look like, exactly?
 There are no clear ADA regulations that spell out exactly what compliant web content is, but businesses that fall under ADA Title I or ADA Title III are required to develop a website that offers "reasonable accessibility" to people with disabilities.